 This surely helped to make the donors feel appreciated and also primed them for another donation request the following year!

 All of these strategies that I’ve gone into here are really part of a larger fundraising game plan that your parent group needs to have in place.

 What sort of plan?

-I outline just that and even more in what I’m calling the Fabulous Fundraising Guide for PTO/PTAs.
+I outline just that and even more in the Fundraising Success Kit.

 And it’s recently been updated to include a detailed planner to keep Fundraising Chairs super organized and on task!

 It has oodles of essential fundraising information with all the information Fundraising Chairs need, like:

 - Exactly how many fundraisers there should be each year